Apple Watch Series 7

 What Apple revealed is almost entirely the opposite of those rumors.
 Not only is the new Watch more curved, but it also uses the old band style and doesn't have any radical new features.

 This trip up is one of the more public failures of the rumor mill.
 More than one source had been adamant about the new features, yet none arrived.

 The verdict is still out, however, as some have doubled down.
-Now rumors indicate the flat-sided redesign is due for the "Apple Watch Series 8" in 2022.
-Apple has also since filed patents that seem to indicate future watches may have flat sides, but this could also be an artifact of how patents are drawn.
+Now those who perpetuated the flat-sided redesign say it is due for the "Apple Watch Series 8" in 2022.

 The Apple Watch Series 7 is priced identically to the Apple Watch Series 6.
 Some early orders shipped on October 15 with limited in-store availability.
 The 41mm watch with a sport band starts at $399.
 Customers can choose between aluminum, stainless steel, and titanium watch cases, a multitude of bands, and whether or not cellular is included.

 Apple also offers refurbished Apple Watch models that have new one-year warranties and can have AppleCare applied just like new devices.